Must be tough spending all those years believing in something that turned out to be a lie.

 – Everyone’s A Winner by Emily Swan

-Collaboration and refreshing script development will always be something that interests CJ McGillivray.
-In early March she had the pleasure of working alongside some brilliant local artists during The Brave New Play Rites Festival at Studio 1398 in association with the University of British Columbia.
+In March 2015, CJ McGillivray worked alongside some brilliant local artists during The Brave New Play Rites Festival at Studio 1398 in association with the University of British Columbia.
 The annual festival is an ambitious collaboration between emerging and established artists from the vibrant local community.
 The plays are all original material written by creative writing students at the University of British Columbia.
 The diverse selection of scripts encompass both profound hilarity and chaos on stage.
 “With a dozen shows on the bill, there is no shortage of ambition or diversity” says Keagan Perlette of The Ubyssey publication.

 CJ McGillivray had the pleasure of exploring two distinct and endearing characters during the festival.
 Her first performance was for the short comedy Everyone’s A Winner, written by Emily Swan and directed by Deborah Vogt.
 CJ McGillivray took on the psychotic but empathetic role of Maria alongside Jeremy O’Driscoll and Simon MacIntyre as the endearing and confused men in her life.
 In just fifteen hilarious minutes, the script explores themes of transparency, romance and deception.